spatialthoughts/courses/python-dataviz-output/10_leafmap_basics.md

 m
 ```

 A very useful feature of LeafMap is the ability to load a Cloud-Optimized GeoTIFF (COG) file directly from a URL without the need of a server.
 The file is streamed directly and high-resolution tiles are automatically fetched as you zoom in.
+We load a 8-bit RGB image hosted on GitHub using the `add_cog_layer()` function.

 Reference: [`leafmap.Map.add_cog_layer`](https://leafmap.org/leafmap/#leafmap.leafmap.Map.add_cog_layer)